Barbara Rukavina: I had personal motivation to study Speech Therapy

 What was the practical part of your education like?

-At Speech and Language Pathology in Rijeka, they really nurture an excellent ratio of scientific approach and practical work, which I consider an extremely valuable aspect of our faculty.
+At Speech and Language Therapy in Rijeka, they really nurture an excellent ratio of scientific approach and practical work, which I consider an extremely valuable aspect of our faculty.
 The practical part of the studies was initially focused on exercises from individual courses, where as students we had the opportunity to observe speech therapists during the assessment or therapy of specific disorders.
 Even then, we could see the learned theory in practice, which was extremely useful.

 As we progressed and passed more courses, during certain exercises we were given the task of designing a therapy class ourselves.
 Our plans would be reviewed by the mentor, and then we would analyze together what was good and where there is room for improvement.